 6. Chatsonic

 Chatsonic is a feature of the AI text generator Writesonic and one of the best alternatives to ChatGPT for English texts.
-Chatsonic offers various personas to choose from, including Poet and Accountant.
-A particular strength of Chatsonic is its integration with Google's Knowledge Graph, which provides up-to-date information in responses.
-Chatsonic also supports 25+ languages, including German.
-Chatsonic can be used free of charge for private purposes, while companies have to pay to use it.
+The tool uses various multimodal AI models, including GPT-4o, Claude 3.5 Sonnet, and Gemini 1.5 Pro, to respond to and output various queries.
+The tool offers a selection of different personas, including poets and accountants.
+A particular strength of Chatsonic is its integration with Google's Knowledge Graph, which provides up-to-date information in its responses.
+It also supports 25+ languages, including German.
+Chatsonic can be used free of charge for private purposes, while businesses must pay to use it.

 With Chatsonic it is therefore possible to receive information on current events: